Who can receive care at MarillacHealth?

 Does it matter which Marillac health center I go to for care?

 MarillacHealth has two locations where they provide primary medical, behavioral health and dental care.
-The main health center is located at 2333 N. 6th Street in Grand Junction and offers the full scope of all its services: medical, dental, optical and behavioral.
+The main health center is located at 2333 N. 6th Street in Grand Junction and offers the full scope of all its services: medical, dental, and behavioral.
 The second center is located on the first floor of the Mesa County Public Health Department, 510 29 ½ Road, Grand Junction.
 Only medical, behavioral health and basic dental services are located here.
 Once a patient establishes eligibility, they choose the location that suits their needs as long as the care they need is offered there.

 What will happen to my care at Marillac if my economic status changes?
 What if I get a job and get paid more, or vice versa?